jmerle/prettier-plugin-rascal/README.md

 Format Rascal code using Prettier.

 This project is a work-in-progress.
+I have no idea whether I will ever finish it, but it's a fun side project at the time of writing this.